What is Undue Hardship? Definition and Workplace PHS Impact

 How Undue Hardship Relates to the PHS Standard (CSA Z1003 / ISO 45003)

-An accommodation cannot be granted if it creates a foreseeable (i.e. Foreseeability) risk of physical or psychological harm to the employee, their coworkers, or the public.
-This refers to costs so substantial they would alter the essential nature of the business or threaten its survival.
-Small businesses have a different threshold than multinational corporations.
+An accommodation is typically re-evaluated if it creates a clear, Foreseeability risk of physical or psychological harm to the employee, their immediate coworkers, or the general public.
+This assessment balances an individual's rights against the collective safety of the environment.

 How to Address Undue Hardship in Your Organization